Wax bullet: Combat training

 The US military uses 5.56 mm non-lethal marking rounds in training.
 The bullet has two primers.
 The forward primer propels a wax-filled projectile that marks with colored wax upon contact.
 The wax washes out with normal laundry procedures.

 Simunitions (for "simulated munitions") are special cartridges that fire colored paint-filled plastic projectiles which are used to mark targets much like paintballs.
 Simunitions are designed to cycle the actions in specially modified semi-automatic rifles and pistols.
 The paint-filled plastic projectiles are more durable and accurate than paintballs, and it is safe to be shot by them when wearing protective clothing.
 Simunitions are used by police and military forces for realistic training.
 Unlike normal wax bullets, simunitions are not an inexpensive substitute for live ammunition—costs for simunitions cartridges are as much as three times the cost of live ammunition.

 Capital punishment

 A member of firing squad might be issued a wax bullet to prevent members from knowing who fired the lethal shots.

+Magic (illusion)

+Wax bullets have been used in the bullet catch trick.